 Make it louder.
 Protect against overloads.

-With the Limiter you can make your voice much louder without overloading and distort the sound.
+With the Limiter, you can make your voice much louder without overloading and distorting the sound.

 Make your voice more audible.
 Remove noise.

 The inputs include an Audibility control.
 Boost your voice and manage noisy talk with two easy-to-use knobs.
 The Compressor can make the input signal dramatically louder and assertive.
 It simply lowers the dynamic of a signal by “compressing” the wave peaks and increases the gain of the signal afterwards.
-This way voices get more “punchy” compared to other signals – thus more audible in the mix.
+Voices become more “punchy” in comparison to other signals, making them more audible in the mix.